The next four Sundays are the last four Sundays of winter! How shall we use them to prepare for spring?

-“It is the Spirit that gives life; the flesh is of no avail” (John 6:63).
-If we are to have a springtime surge of life at Bethlehem, it will be “‘Not by might, nor by power, but by my Spirit’ says the Lord of hosts” (Zechariah 4:6).
+“It is the Spirit who gives life; the flesh is no help at all” (John 6:63).
+If we are to have a springtime surge of life at Bethlehem, it will be “Not by might, nor by power, but by my Spirit, says the Lord of hosts” (Zechariah 4:6).

 Therefore, since I love life and spring is my favorite season, I plan to preach about the Holy Spirit during the next four Sunday mornings.
 What does it mean to be born of the Spirit (John 3:5), to walk by the Spirit (Galatians 5:16), to be baptized in (1 Corinthians 12:13) and filled with (Ephesians 5:18) the Spirit, and to use the gifts of the Spirit (Hebrews 2:4)?